status-im/nimbus-eth2/docs/the_nimbus_book/src/log-rotate.md

 ### Deleting old logs

-`rotatelogs` will not do this for you, so you need a Cron script (or Systemd timer) for that:
+`rotatelogs` will not do this for you, so you'll need a Cron script (or Systemd timer):

 ```bash
 # delete log files older than 7 days